SummaryRead the full fact sheet

 Drug use and pregnancy

-Prescription medication and recreational drug use can potentially affect the health of the foetus.
-A pharmacist or doctor should be consulted about any drug use.
+Prescription medication and recreational drug use can potentially affect the health of the unborn baby.
+If you take prescription medication, speak to your pharmacist or doctor before trying for a baby.

 Having trouble conceiving?